angieappiah/bibini_cli/README.md

               GH_ TOUR

-This project is built to help people navigate through the tourist sites in Ghana (Gh)
+  This project is built to help people navigate through the tourist sites in Ghana (Gh).
+The country recently unveiled a 15-year-long-tourism plan that seeks to increase the annual number of tourists to Ghana from one million to eight million per year.
+This project is aimed at showing and directing tourist to the numerous sites available.

+     THE INSTALLATION PROCESS

+     THE USAGE  INSTRUCTIONS

 # BibiniCli